The Ultimate Email Deliverability Guide

 Send only one email per connection

-When sending bulk emails, ensure each email is addressed to a single recipient instead of multiple contacts simultaneously.
+When sending bulk emails, ensure each message is addressed to a single recipient instead of multiple contacts simultaneously.
+Using multiple “CC” or “to” addresses when sending campaigns triggers spam.

 Enable outgoing TLS connections